The Age, 1 February 2016

 Zoo Technology Research Group

 We facilitate discussion between zoo professionals, technology researchers and specialists in animal welfare and behaviour, through the Zoo Technology Research Group online network.
 The network was established following the Technology at the Zoo’ workshop, convened by the project team at the CHI2016 conference, in collaboration with pre-eminent zoo-based researchers from around the world.

 If you are interested in joining the Zoo Technology Research Group, please contact us.

-Wally Smith, Senior Lecturer, School of Computing and Information Systems, The University of Melbourne
+- Wally Smith, Associate Professor, School of Computing and Information Systems, The University of Melbourne

 Dong, R., Carter, M., Smith, W., Joukhader, Z., Sherwen, S. & Smith, A. (2017) Supporting Animal Welfare with Automatic Tracking of Giraffes with Thermal Cameras In Proceedings of the 29th Australian Conference on Computer-Human Interaction (OzCHI 2017), 28 Nov – 1 Dec, Brisbane, Australia.

 Webber, S., Carter, M., Smith, W. & Vetere, F. (2017) Interactive technology and human-animal encounters at the zoo International Journal of Human-Computer Studies 98:150–168.
 [DOI]

 Webber, S., Carter, M., Sherwen, S., Smith, W., Joukhader, Z. & Vetere, F. (2017) Kinecting with Orangutans: Zoo visitors’ emphathetic responses to animals’s use of interactive technology.
 In In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, Denver, USA.
 [DOI]